zspitz/ExpressionTreeToString/README.md

       // prints: () => "abcd"
       ```

-  * Comparisons against an enum are rendered properly, not as comparison to `int`-converted value:
+  * Comparisons against an enum or `char` are rendered properly, not as comparison to `int`-converted value:

       ```csharp
       var dow = DayOfWeek.Sunday;